 The Texas Commission on Environmental Quality (TCEQ) has notified the City of Beeville TX0130001 that the drinking water being supplied to customers had exceeded the Maximum Contaminant Level (MCL) for total trihalomethanes.
 The U.S. Environmental Protection Agency (U.S. EPA) has established the MCL for total trihalomethanes to be 0.080 milligrams per liter (mg/L) based on locational running annual average (LRAA) and has determined that it is a health concern at levels above the MCL.
-Analysis of drinking water in our community for total trihalomethanes indicates a compliance value in quarter four 2023 of 0.104 mg/L for DBP2-04 and 0.096 mg/L for DBP2-01; and in quarter one 2024 of 0.114 mg/L for DBP2-04 and 0.107 mg/L for DBP2-01.
+Analysis of drinking water in our community for total trihalomethanes indicates a compliance value in quarter four 2024 of 0.082 mg/L for DBP2-04 and 0.081 mg/L for DBP2-01.